South Korea’s sunken Sewol ferry starts final journey

 She has never specified what she was doing for the seven hours, sparking wild rumors including a tryst and cosmetic surgery.

-A permanent Sewol protest site targeting her was subsequently set up in the center of Seoul.
+A permanent Sewol protest site targeting her was subsequently set up in the centre of Seoul.

 Investigations into the disaster, in which 304 people died, concluded it was largely man-made—the cumulative result of an illegal redesign, an overloaded cargo bay, inexperienced crew and a questionable relationship between the ship operators and state regulators.